Get the FREE one-click dictionary software for Windows

 "the county condemned the land to build a highway"

-Derived forms: condemned, condemns, condemning
+Derived forms: condemned, condemning, condemns

-Type of: attach, attest, certify, compel, confiscate, declare, demonstrate, denounce, denunciate, evidence, impound, manifest, obligate, oblige, pronounce, seize, sequester, sequestrate
+Type of: attach, attest, compel, confiscate, declare, demonstrate, denounce, denunciate, evidence, impound, manifest, obligate, oblige, pronounce, seize, sequester, sequestrate

 Encyclopedia: Condemn